Simulation of Self-Assembled Monolayers of Polyalanine $\alpha$-Helices: Development and Application of an Effective Potential for Film Structure Predictions: Results and Discussion

 \subsubsection{Angle Dependence}

 Having analyzed the interaction potential of helix pairs with respect to distance and offset at fixed angles, we now consider the energy landscape regarding angular orientation.
-For this purpose, the optimal binding energy and corresponding optimal distances and relative offsets are analyzed for all possible angular orientations.
-As presented in Section 2, symmetry properties of the configuration space allow $\varphi_1$ to be limited to \SI{-10}{\degree} to \SI{10}{\degree} while $\chi$ reflects a full rotation of \SI{360}{\degree}.
-To incorporate the additional symmetry point for parallel-aligned helices at ($-\varphi_E/2$, $L_E/2$), we choose the relative angle parameter $\chi$ (angle difference for same-handedness helices and angle sum for opposite-handedness helices) in the range \SI{-230}{\degree} to \SI{130}{\degree}.
+As presented in Section 2, symmetry properties of the configuration space allow $\varphi_1$ to be limited to \SI{-10}{\degree} to \SI{10}{\degree} while $\chi$ spans a full rotation of \SI{360}{\degree}.
+To incorporate the additional symmetry point for parallel-aligned helices at ($-\varphi_E/2$), we choose the relative angle parameter $\chi$ (angle difference for same-handedness helices and angle sum for opposite-handedness helices) in the range \SI{-230}{\degree} to \SI{130}{\degree}.

 Figure \ref{fig:heatmap_EP_OA} shows the obtained binding energies with corresponding values of $R_{\text{opt}}$ and $\zeta_{\text{opt}}$ in heat map format.
-For the EP configuration (Figure \ref{fig:heatmap_EP_OA}, left), the heatmaps reveal how interaction energy, equilibrium distance, and relative offset depend jointly on angular variables $\varphi_1$ and $\chi$.
+For the EP configuration (Figure~\ref{fig:heatmap_EP_OA}, left), the heatmaps reveal how interaction energy, equilibrium distance, and relative offset depend jointly on angular variables $\varphi_1$ and $\chi$.
 The binding energy map (top) exhibits pronounced two-dimensional features, indicating both angular parameters substantially shape the interaction.
 Smooth variation across both $\varphi_1$ and $\chi$ with binding energy variations up to \SI{0.6}{\electronvolt} demonstrates that in EP alignment, orientation cannot be reduced to a single dominant parameter but emerges from genuinely two-dimensional angular dependence.

-Symmetry-related structures can be identified at inflection points around $\varphi_1 \approx \SI{-9}{\degree},\SI{1}{\degree}$ combined with $\chi = \SI{-50}{\degree},\SI{130}{\degree}$, and \SI{-230}{\degree}.
+Symmetry-related structures can be identified at inflection points around $\varphi_1 \approx \SI{-10}{\degree},\SI{0}{\degree}$ combined with $\chi = \SI{-50}{\degree},\SI{130}{\degree}$, and \SI{-230}{\degree}.
 These equivalent points arise from intrinsic helical symmetries and involve compensating shifts in axial offset by $L_E$, as reflected in the offset map (bottom).
-A distinct global minimum is observed near $\varphi_1 \approx \SI{1}{\degree}$, $\chi \approx \SI{1}{\degree}$ (and correspondingly near $\varphi_1 \approx \SI{1}{\degree}$, $\chi \approx \SI{-99}{\degree}$), with optimal distance $R_{\text{opt}} \approx \SI{8.7}{\angstrom}$ and zero offset ($\zeta_{\text{opt}}=0$).
+A distinct global minimum is observed near $\varphi_1 \approx \SI{1}{\degree}$, $\chi \approx \SI{1}{\degree}$ (and correspondingly near $\varphi_1 \approx \SI{-1}{\degree}$, $\chi \approx \SI{-99}{\degree}$), with optimal distance $R_{\text{opt}} \approx \SI{8.7}{\angstrom}$ and zero offset ($\zeta_{\text{opt}}=0$).